brytknee/augmented-reality/README.md

 <!-- @defgroup subtheme_sass -->
 <!-- @ingroup subtheme -->

-# Fire framework (Fork of [Bootstrap SASS Starterkit])
+# Fire theme (Fork of [Bootstrap SASS Starterkit])

-Below are instructions on how to create a Bootstrap sub-theme using a SASS preprocessor.
+Below are instructions on how to create a Bootstrap site using a SASS preprocessor.

-## Requirements
-This starter theme assumes that you have:
-- Bootstrap in your themes folder (This is based off of this theme)
-- Jquery 1.9.1 or higher
-- NPM (Node Package Manager) (NPM Version 2.x or greater)

 ## Setup
 Download this project into your `sites/all/themes/fire` folder of your Drupal installation.